A Rocket Delivery person worked like a dog until he became the fuel himself

 Coupang workers continue to collapse and die in the workplace, and testimonies of its unsafe working conditions continue to emerge.
 Despite this, the company has, until recently, blocked on-site investigations by lawmakers representing the people.
 This is by no means normal corporate behaviour.

-Although Article 38, Section 8 of the Terms of Service stipulates, "Nevertheless, the company is liable for damages caused by the company's intentional or gross negligence," the Fair Trade Commission (FTC) Korea is reportedly investigating whether the revised terms violate the Act on the Regulation of Terms and Conditions.
+Article 38, Section 8 of the Terms of Service stipulates, "Nevertheless, the company is liable for damages caused by the company's intentional or gross negligence."
+However, the Fair Trade Commission (FTC) Korea is reportedly investigating whether the revised terms violate the Act on the Regulation of Terms and Conditions.

-The Financial Supervisory Service Korea is conducting an on-site investigation into the possibility of illegal sales practices, including "bundling" whereby merchants are forced to use Coupang's high-interest loan products in exchange for increased supply volume.
+The Financial Supervisory Service Korea is conducting an on-site investigation into the possibility of illegal sales practices, such as "bundling," which forces merchants to use Coupang's high-interest loan products in exchange for increased supply volume.

 Comments